 We are sometimes asked how many DBAs a single LLC or corporation can have.
 The answer is that there is typically no limit that states or counties impose.
 Your company can have one, two, or ten DBAs if it wishes.

 However, you should always consider if multiple DBAs are the most strategic way to proceed.
-While they do allow your business to operate under multiple names, they can also present some issues, such as:
+While they do allow your business to operate under multiple names, hosting multiple DBAs at the same time can also present some issues, such as:

 As a final point, our clients sometimes are conflicted between utilizing a DBA and just setting up a separate LLC in addition to the one they already operate.
 There is no blanket rule about which is correct or incorrect; rather, each situation involves its own unique circumstances, as well as the preferences of the business owner.

 It is important to keep in mind that using multiple LLCs does provide a greater level of protection and lower overall risk due to having each LLC be a separate legal entity.
 Issues that arise in one LLC typically do not put the other LLC's assets at risk.
 This is not true of DBAs, where the registered LLC and each other DBA are all considered to be the same legal entity.